rotemexp/Experiment-control-panel-real-time-IR-VIS-video-recorder-with-external-monitor-video-player/README.md

 Run Main_V1_exported.m to start:  https://i.imgur.com/sT9h6Z4.png

-# Video analayzer for psychophysiologicals signals extraction
+# Video analayzer for physiologicals signals extraction:
 Can be used for heart rate extraction, respiratory rate and other physiological parameters.

 Run analyze.mat to start.